Sithuk/ubuntu-server-zfsbootmenu/README.md

 # Ubuntu server zfsbootmenu install script

-tldr; Ubuntu server installation script: native encrypted zfs on root, zfsbootmenu, pyzsnap snapshot management.
+tldr; Ubuntu server installation script: native encrypted zfs on root, zfsbootmenu, pyznap snapshot management.
 Optional remote ssh access during boot to unlock the ZFS drive or to rollback system to a previous state.

 The script should be run from an Ubuntu live desktop iso (zfs 2.0 support needed for native encryption, so minimum Ubuntu 21.04 should be used).